rempsyc/rempsyc/paper/paper.md

 {rempsyc} is an R package of convenience functions that make the analysis-to-publication workflow faster, easier, and less error-prone.
-It affords nice APA tables exportable to Word (via {flextable}) and easily customizable APA plots (via {ggplot2}).
-It makes it easy to run statistical tests, check assumptions, and automatize various tasks.
-It is a package mostly geared at researchers in the psychological sciences but people from all fields can benefit from it.
+It enables nice APA tables exportable to Word (via {flextable}) and easily customizable APA-compliant plots (via {ggplot2}).
+It makes it easy to run statistical tests, check assumptions, and automate various tasks common in psychology research.

 # Statement of need

-There are many reasons to use R ([R Core Team, 2022](#ref-base2021)) for analyzing and reporting data from research studies.
-R is more compatible with the ideals of open science ([Quintana, 2020](#ref-quintana2020)).
+There are many reasons to use R ([R Core Team, 2022](#ref-base2021)) for analyzing and reporting data from research studies, such as being compatible with the ideals of open science ([Quintana, 2020](#ref-quintana2020)).
-In contrast to commercial software: (a) it is free to use; (b) it makes it easy to share a fully comprehensive analysis script; (c) it is transparent as anyone can look at the formulas or algorithms used in a given package; (d) the community can quickly contribute new packages based on current needs; (e) it generates better-looking figures; and (f) it helps reduce copy-paste errors so common in psychology.
-The latter point is not trivial given that according to some estimates, up to 50% of articles in psychology have at least one statistical error ([Nuijten et al., 2016](#ref-nuijten2016prevalence)).

 However, R has a major downside for novices: its steep learning curve due to its programmatic interface, in contrast to perhaps more user-friendly point-and-click software.
-Of course, this flexibility is also a strength, as the R community can, and does, mobilize to produce packages that make using R increasingly easier and more user-friendly (e.g., the *easystats* ecosystem [Lüdecke et al., 2019/2023](#ref-easystatsPackage)).
-The {rempsyc} package contributes to this momentum by providing convenience functions that remove as much friction as possible between your script and your manuscript (in particular, if you are using Microsoft Word).
+Of course, this flexibility is also a strength, as the R community can and does come together to produce packages that make using R increasingly easier and more user-friendly (e.g., the *easystats* ecosystem [Lüdecke et al., 2019/2023](#ref-easystatsPackage)).
+The {rempsyc} package (Really Easy Methods for Psychology) contributes to this momentum by providing convenience functions that remove as much friction as possible between your script and your manuscript (in particular, if you are using Microsoft Word).

 There are mainly three things that go into a manuscript: text, tables, and figures. {rempsyc} does not generate publication-ready text